 Collaborative: Working closely with faculty, students, and staff to support their professional development as educators.

 Iterative: Providing opportunities for faculty, students, and staff to practice, refine, and expand their teaching skills through workshops and one-on-one consultations.

 Reflective: Encouraging faculty, students, and staff to consider how their teaching and learning experiences can inform a more diverse and effective learning environment.

 Actionable: Prioritizing practical teaching and learning strategies that foster iterative, progressive refinements.

 CTL programs and services are informed by the idea that effective teaching is learned and improved over time.
 Our offerings are available to any members of the Berkeley community interested in developing and enhancing their skill set.
-CTL is part of the Research, Teaching, and Learning (RTL) organization reporting into the Division of Undergraduate Education and partners with Digital Learning Services (DLS) and the Advising Strategy and Training program to serve the campus community.
+CTL is part of the Research, Teaching, and Learning (RTL) organization reporting into the Division of Undergraduate Education and partners with Digital Learning Services (DLS) to serve the campus community.